SushiSwap Price Down 15.2% Over Last 7 Days (SUSHI)

-SushiSwap (CURRENCY:SUSHI) traded 3.7% lower against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on August 29th.
-During the last seven days, SushiSwap has traded down 15.2% against the dollar.
-One SushiSwap coin can currently be bought for $11.78 or 0.00024146 BTC on popular cryptocurrency exchanges.
-SushiSwap has a total market capitalization of $1.50 billion and $206.67 million worth of SushiSwap was traded on exchanges in the last day.
+SushiSwap (CURRENCY:SUSHI) traded down 3.7% against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on August 31st.
+SushiSwap has a total market cap of $1.50 billion and $206.67 million worth of SushiSwap was traded on exchanges in the last day.
+One SushiSwap coin can now be bought for about $11.78 or 0.00024146 BTC on major cryptocurrency exchanges.
+During the last seven days, SushiSwap has traded 15.2% lower against the U.S. dollar.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.